Trafford Leigh-Mallory: No. 12 Group and the "Big Wing"

-During the Battle of Britain, Leigh-Mallory quarrelled with Air Vice-Marshal Keith Park, the commander of 11 Group.
-Park, who was responsible for the defence of south east England and London, had stated that 12 Group was not doing enough to protect the airfields in the south-east.
-Leigh-Mallory had devised with Squadron Leader Douglas Bader a massed fighter formation known as the Big Wing, which they used with little success to hunt German bomber formations.
-Leigh-Mallory was critical of the tactics of Park and Sir Hugh Dowding, head of Fighter Command, believing that not enough was being done to allow wing-sized formations to operate successfully.
+During the Battle of Britain, Leigh-Mallory quarreled with Air Vice-Marshal Keith Park, the commander of 11 Group.

+Park, who was responsible for the defence of south east England and London, had stated that 12 Group was not doing enough to protect his airfields in the south-east.

+This was because Leigh-Mallory had devised with Squadron Leader Douglas Bader a massed fighter formation known as the "Big Wing", which they used to hunt German bomber formations.

+Leigh-Mallory was critical of the tactics of Park who was backed by Sir Hugh Dowding, head of Fighter Command.
+Leigh-Mallory believed that not enough was being done to allow wing-sized formations to operate successfully.

+The problem was that many RAF fighter stations and other vital targets were in the county of Kent, relatively close to German airfields in France.

+To defend these targets before bombs could be dropped on them needed quick reaction from RAF fighters.
+To do this there was not time to form fighters into a large "Wing" before they were ready for combat with German bombers.
+This was critical if they were to be attacked before they had already dropped their bombs on vital targets.